Choosing your next step after GCSEs

 Career focused courses

-Career focused courses allow you to focus on one specific subject.
+Career focused vocational courses (BTEC, UAL, City & Guilds) allow you to focus on one specific subject.
 Classes tend to be practical, and you are assessed with a mixture of coursework and exams.

 Here at City College Norwich, we have a huge range of career focused courses available, from sports and technology, to creative arts and performance - to name but a few!